-For the year ended 31st December 2023, the Company had cost of data center space service of Baht 62.24 million in which resulting to gross profit margin of data center business was at 32.91% which the same as the prior year.
+For the year ended 31 December 2024, the Company had cost of data center space service of Baht 54.57 million in which resulting to gross profit margin of data center business was at 44.58% which increased from the prior year because the Company has installed a solar power generation system at the Interlink Data Center to reduce electricity costs that are likely to increase.
+It saved electricity costs, this results in a better gross profit margin.
 Major costs of data center space service are such as depreciation expenses, utilities expenses, employee benefit expenses, and repair & maintenance expenses.